petervaro/pop/README.md

 Errors
 ------

-Each unsuccessful request, that is, request contains invalid parameter names or values, will return a dictionary, which has a single key, called `'error'`.
+On each unsuccessful request, that is, request contains invalid parameter names or values, will return a dictionary, which has a single key, called `'error'`.
 The value of this key is another dictionary, the error object, which contains 3
 keys:

 - `'code'`: integer error code, which can be: